Towards Deploying VLA without Fine-Tuning: Plug-and-Play Inference-Time VLA Policy Steering via Embodied Evolutionary Diffusion: Methods

 \subsection{Steering Objective Reasoning}

 The first step in policy steering is to infer a task-aligned steering objective reward \( R(a_t; c_t) \) from the given context $c_t$.
-Our key insight is that the policy steering problem in robotic foundation models bears a strong analogy to the prompting problem in large language models (LLMs).
-Therefore, inspired by the effectiveness of Chain-of-Thought (CoT) prompting \cite{wei2022chain} in LLMs, we propose Embodied Policy Steering Chain-of-Thought $\mathcal{F}_{\text{EPS-CoT}}$, a structured reasoning module designed to generate steering objective rewards:
+Our key insight is that the policy steering problem in VLA bears a strong analogy to the prompting problem in LLMs.
+Therefore, inspired by the effectiveness of Chain-of-Thought (CoT) \cite{wei2022chain}, we propose Embodied Policy Steering Chain-of-Though, a structured reasoning module designed to generate steering objective rewards:

-EPS-CoT decomposes the reasoning process into four interleaved stages.
+As illustrated in Figure \ref{fig3}, EPS-CoT decomposes the reasoning process into four interleaved stages.
 It begins with \textit{steering goal confirmation}, where the MLLM is prompted to rephrase and verify the language instruction in order to ensure alignment between the task demand and the steering goal.
 Following this, the MLLM performs \textit{scenario understanding}, where it interprets the task context and identifies potential action modes based on the visual observation.
 This step facilitates a high-level understanding of the task scenario, including environmental affordances, spatial relationships, and task-relevant entities.
 To further ground embodied information in the reasoning process , EPS-CoT incorporates \textit{embodied augmentation} \cite{zawalski2024robotic}, which enhances the reasoning by integrating spatial keypoints of robot end-effector position and object location extracted via vision foundation models, namely DINO \cite{jose2025dinov2} and SAM \cite{ravi2024sam}.
 Finally, based on scenario understanding and embodied information, EPS-CoT infers the task-aligned steering objective and generates the corresponding scoring reward code.
 Given the inherent ambiguity and imprecision of natural language instructions, we implement the reward as a non-differentiable black-box scoring function \cite{yang2024diffusion}.
 This formulation effectively captures the vague yet goal-directed nature of language, while also simplifying the reasoning process required by the MLLM.
-An overview of the EPS-CoT reasoning process is illustrated in Figure \ref{fig3}.